bmays9/top-trumps/README.md

 Whilst the program was still running without errors, I changed the line of code from "while the_end == false" to "while the_end is false" which cleared the error from the linter.

+NOTE:<br>
+There is an empty line at the end of the python code in the Gitpod IDE, but this is removed from the code whenever I commit to Github.

 ## Deployment